-- Have two chairs flanking or opposing the sofa and a coffee table in the middle close enough for everyone to set drinks or food.
+- Have two chairs, flanking or opposing, the sofa and a coffee table in the middle of the arrangement.
+It should be close enough for everyone to set down drinks or food.

-- A sofa and a love seat at right angles and a chair or two opposite can work as well.
+- A sofa and a love seat at right angles along with a chair or two opposite can work as well.

 - Use pull-up seating options like benches, stools, floor pillows if your room isn’t large but you like entertaining more than a couple of people at a time.